DanielMaherDev/MeditationMinds/README.md

 ![](assets/readmeimages/self-guided-section-mobile.png)

-### Thank You Page
-As visiting user, they will land on the Thank You Page when they have submitted their information in the Sign-Up form for the Metaverse Lovers Newsletter.
-This section is valuable to the visiting user as they will get the subscription confirmation with an eye-catching video and a thank you message to boost the engagement.
-This section is only visible after submitting the form, and they cannot land on that page otherwise.
+### Communal Meditation Section

+Below the self-guided meditation section is a section regarding our communal meditation.
+This is also referenced in the navigation bar.

+This section provides information on our group meditations, occuring twice monthly.
+Similar to the Self-Guided section, this section is set to show each block side by side on desktop and on top of one another on mobile.
 ![](assets/ReadMeImages/thankyou_Desktop.png)

 ### The Footer